mindis/snowplow.github.com/analytics/snowplow-data-storage.md

 Going forwards, our intention is to change the format of data stored in S3 to use [Avro] [avro].
 This will better enable us to grow out the range of event-specific and platform-specific fields.

-For a guide to getting started using Hive to query your data in S3, see the [getting started][getting-started-with-hive] section on the [setup guide][setup-guide].
+For a guide to getting started using Hive to query your data in S3, see the [getting started] [getting-started-with-hive] section on the [setup guide] [setup-guide].

+<h2><a name="redshift">Storage in Redshift</a></h2>

+![redshift-logo] [redshift-logo]

+Storing your SnowPlow data in Amazon Redshift has a number of benefits:

+* Amazon Redshift is a fully-managed service (unlike Infobright Community edition)
+* Amazon Redshift scales up to handle Petabytes of data
+* Redshift clusters can be scaled up over time: Amazon makes it easy to add nodes
+* A wide range of analytics tools can be plugged directly into Redshift via well-supported PostgreSQL JDBC and ODBC drivers.
+(E.g. it already works with [ChartIO] [chartio].
+A dedicated connector is being built for [Tableau] [tableau].)
+* Redshift supports a broad set of SQL functionality
+* Redshift is highly cost effective: costing as little as $1000 per TB per year

+Data is stored in Redshfit as a single 'fat table'.
+The structure mirrors the flat file structur of the data stored in Amazon S3, with some minor differences related to data formats that Hive supports and Redshift does not.

 <h2><a name="infobright">Storage in Infobright</a></h2>